Levdeo

-Levdeo (雷丁) or LETIN was a Chinese motor vehicle manufacturer headquartered in Shandong, China, that specializes in producing electric vehicles, marketing its models under the Letin brand until 2023.
+Levdeo (雷丁) or LETIN was a Chinese motor vehicle manufacturer headquartered in Shandong, China, that specialized in producing electric vehicles, marketing its models under the Letin brand until 2023.

 History

-Li Guoxin is registered and established Weifang Bidwen Electric Vehicle Manufacturing Co., Ltd. in 2002 and entered the electric bicycle manufacturing business.
+Li Guoxin was registered and established as Weifang Bidwen Electric Vehicle Manufacturing Co., Ltd. in 2002 and entered the electric bicycle manufacturing business.

-He founded Levdeo in 2008, and is based in Shandong.
+Levdeo was founded in 2008, and was based in Shandong.
 It was originally a low-speed electric vehicle company that produced Neighborhood Electric Vehicles.

-In 2010, he registered and established a subsidiary, Bidwen Holding Group Co., Ltd., which is the controlling shareholder of Levdeo.
+In 2010, Li Guoxin registered and established a subsidiary, Bidwen Holding Group Co., Ltd., which was the controlling shareholder of Levdeo.

 In April 2018, Levdeo Auto acquired Shaanxi Qinxing Auto, thereby obtaining the production qualification of new energy commercial vehicles and special vehicles and establishing a production base in Xianyang; In January 2019, Levdeo acquired Yema Auto in order to enter the full size electric vehicle market.
-Levdeo revealed plans to strategically reorganized it, with plans to launch electric vehicles built on existing Yemo gasoline vehicle platforms and upgraded low-speed electric vehicle platforms under the newly launched Letin brand.
+Levdeo revealed plans to strategically reorganize it, with plans to launch electric vehicles built on existing Yemo gasoline vehicle platforms and upgraded low-speed electric vehicle platforms under the newly launched Letin brand.

 Levdeo launched the i3 under the Letin brand in 2019.
-The i3 is available in 3 variants, the i3 Base, i3 K-version, and the i3 Comfort.
+The i3 was available in 3 variants, the i3 Base, i3 K-version, and the i3 Comfort.
 Its dimensions measure 3420 mm × 1500 mm × 1570 mm, and a wheelbase of 2297 mm, with a kerb weight of 830 kg.
 It takes 9 hours to fully charge.
 The base price is ¥62,800.

 The i5 was also launched under the Letin brand in 2019.
 It is available as the i5 Base model and the i5 Comfort model.
 It measures 4055 mm × 1630 mm × 1510 mm.
 The wheelbase is 2400 mm and its weight is 1010 kg.
 Its base price is ¥75,800.

 Levdeo's third vehicle was the Letin i9, which was launched in 2020 based on the same platform as the Yema T60 (博骏, Bojun), or essentially a rebadged Yema EC60.
 Its dimensions are 4360 mm × 1830 mm × 1660 mm, a wheelbase of 2550 mm, and a kerb weight of 1510 kg.
 It takes 7 hours to charge fully.
 It costs ¥115,800.

 According to relevant statistics, from January to October 2022, Levdeo's cumulative sales were 6,878 units.
 The company's production base in Mianyang was originally scheduled to be completed in August 2022, but the project was delayed due to the COVID-19 epidemic and the continued high temperatures in China in 2022.
 On November 21 of the same year, Levdeo completed its Series A financing with a total financing amount of 3.2 billion yuan, led by Weifang Weicheng Western Investment Development Group, and followed by state-owned capital, industry and private capital from Shandong Province and cities.